Transition to school

 – The key factors which support a successful transition to school for children, their families and educators.

-These case studies form part of a series to support the NSW Department of Education’s strategic goal of ‘All children make a strong start in life and learning and make a successful transition to school’.
+The Transition to school case studies form part of a series to support the NSW Department of Education’s strategic goal of ‘All children make a strong start in life and learning and make a successful transition to school’.
 A successful transition to school is about laying strong foundations for year-on-year improvement by ensuring that our students are engaged and ready for challenge.
 The case studies refer to and draw on the department’s new Strong and successful start to school transition guidelines.

 Note: Fieldwork for the case studies was undertaken after the 2020 COVID-19 outbreak, but before the 2021 Delta outbreak.